A cry for help, a devil's deal. Will Sigrun be able to face them again?

 "Only that you allow me to help you in that regard.
-I could lower your natural level of being, make you a peasant, a normal human."
+I could lower your natural level of being, make you a normal human peasant.
+Well, a normal warrior."

-"We would guide you in the greatest ways of goodness.
-Your soul will never be one of ours.
-Simply, you would not be quite so haughty, that's all."
+"We would counsel you in the greatest ways of goodness.
+Your soul need never be one of ours.
+Simply, you would not be quite so haughty; that's all."

 "I am not, exactly, lying.
-Of course, much would depend upon you."
+Of course, we would gladly aid you along darker paths this will open."
 She sneered and strutted.
 "That's the offer, take it or leave it."

 "You would still be on your own.
 You would just have a chance of success.
 Don't forget your friends, either."

-Sigrun grabbed the bridge of her nose.
-She would give anything to help her friends, no matter the cost.
+I grabbed the bridge of my nose.
+I would give anything to help her friends, no matter the cost.
+This of course exceeded all I had ever imagined.
 "Very well.
 How do you intend to do it?"

-"I have to contaminate you.
-First, I would ask you to designate a victim, someone to be injured, with no deserving, at your behest."
+"I have to inoculate you, acquaint your soul with unholiness.
+First, I would ask you to designate a victim, someone, with no deserving, to be injured at your behest."

 "I will do no such thing."

 "It is not that we will harm them!
-That would require their consent.
+That requires consent.
 Then, we will perform a corresponding strike on someone you designate.
 Only when you say the word."

 "So, you're not going to hurt them unless I say so.
-Very well, if I need to use your destructive power, I designate myself as the victim."
+Very well, if I need to use your destructive power, I designate myself as the sacrifice."

 "But you mustn't...."
 Vivianca sighed, and moved an invisible quill on her unseen book.
 "Very well.
-You passed that test, unfortunately for us.
+Unfortunately, you passed that test.
 We'll leave the slot 'undesignated.'"